Nihil-1/FF8ModdingWiki/FF8/Technical Reference/Battle/ai_info.md

 ### Summary

-Sets savemap variable (not sure how it it stored)
+Sets savemap variable (not sure how it it stored).

 | Opcode | IfritAI name | Size | Short Description        |
 |--------|--------------|------|--------------------------|